reactioncommerce/reaction-docs/admin/dashboard/shipping-admin.md

 - Handling: Any handling fees you might want to include.
 - Rate: The actual price you're charging your customer.

-To add your own custom flat rate, simply click on the cogwheel icon, located on the right-hand side of the nav table.
+To add your own custom flat rate, click on the cogwheel icon, located on the right-hand side of the nav table.